Scaled and Icy: Title and artwork

 Official logo for Scaled and Icy.
 Each song released for the album features its own unique styling and font.

 The album's title is a play on "scaled back and isolated", a phrase frontman Tyler Joseph associated with the COVID-19 pandemic and its impact on the music produced at the time.
-On an interview with Sirius XM, he stated that he wanted to "lean into being aware that things are scaled back and that we're isolated".
+On an interview with SiriusXM, he stated that he wanted to "lean into being aware that things are scaled back and that we're isolated".
 Despite that, Joseph's goal was to create an album that contrasts this very idea and that conveys the opposite of it.
 The album title is also an anagram of "Clancy is dead", a reference to the protagonist of their previous album, Trench; the band has however neither described this as coincidental nor declined to comment on this subject.
 The title's initials appear on the cover art for their 2020 single "Christmas Saves the Year", on which the sentence "SAI is propaganda" is written in purple on one of the wrapped gifts.

 "It really is the power of creativity, the power of imagination and, ultimately, the power of music.
 And that's something that I'm experimenting with on this record."